mvolkmann/blog/src/swift.md

   - "Clone an existing project"
   - "Open a project or file"

+The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
+When commiting changes a window opens where side-by-side file diffs are displayed.
+Modified files are indicated the Navigator by added an "M" after their names.

 ## Using the Interpreter

 To start the interpreter as a REPL (Read Eval Print Loop), enter `swift`.